antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 ###### RID Brute-Forcing – Sniffing Out Domain User
-Based on the results from Nmap’s  I decided to perform RID Brute-forcing using crackmapexec, aiming to enumerate user accounts on the Domain Controller (DC).
+My first go to was to perform RID Brute-forcing using crackmapexec, aiming to enumerate user accounts on the Domain Controller (DC).
 This technique abuses the Relative Identifier (RID) sequencing, allowing us to query Security Identifiers (SIDs) and resolve them into usernames—often without authentication.<br> The results are as follows:<br>

 ```
 crackmapexec smb 10.10.11.35  -u 'guest'  -p '' --rid-brute | tee domainusersv1.txt